GeoTecINIT/EO4GEO-bok-dataviz-versioning/README.md

   textId: '#textInfo',          // The ID of the text element where information will be displayed
   urls: environment.URL_ARRAY,  // An array of URLs containing the data to be visualized
   conceptId: id,                // The ID of the concept to visualize (optional)
-  versions: true                // A boolean indicating whether to include versions in the visualization (optional) };
+  versions: true,               // A boolean indicating whether to include versions in the visualization (optional)
+  updateUrl: true               // A boolean indicating if url should be updated with the concept id (optional) };
 ```